-Praxagora is the heroine of the ancient comedy Ecclesiazusae, the Greek word for “parliamentarian” in a feminine form.
+Praxagora is the heroine of the ancient comedy Ecclesiazusae, the Greek word for “parliamentarians” in a feminine form.
 This comedy was written in 392 B.C.E. by Aristophanes, whose combination of riotous stage action and disciplined patter make him perhaps the world’s greatest writer ever of comic drama.

 The plot of Ecclesiazusae concerns a revolution.
 The women of Athens, led by the brilliant and sophisticated Praxagora, take over the parliament and, in short order, vote in a society of communism, equality for women, and free love.